Recognition of income

 Undistributed income from investments in entities located in a PTR need not be immediately included in taxable income (under the provisions discussed above) in certain particular cases (e.g. income arising from qualified active business activities in accordance with the applicable legislation and in the case of passive income from indirect investments in a tax haven when certain strict conditions are met).

 Income earned in a PTR will be taxed until its distribution where the PTR income arises from a business activity.
 This treatment will not be applicable, however, if income such as interest, dividends, royalties, certain capital gains, and rents (i.e. passive income) represent more than 20% of the total income generated.
+In this regard, note that per the 2020 Tax Reform this exception is no longer allowed in those situations where the revenue of the foreign entity are Mexican sourced or have directly or indirectly derived in a deduction in Mexico.

 Other specific cases of income on which the tax may apply until distribution include the case of share transfers within the same group and for income derived from royalties and interest that do not represent a tax deduction for Mexican tax residents, to the extent that certain specific requirements are satisfied.